YouSame2/dotfiles-manager/README.md

 5. Windows only sourcing add to .bashrc
 6. Think of the root of your dotfiles folder as `~` whatever you `dotfiles add` will get placed in there with the respective relative path from `~` (*unless* you manually add it to install.conf.yaml for more complex symlinks)
    - custom dotbot symlinking/playbooking add in ➡ ./install.conf.yaml
-7. Bootstrap/ folder is important.
-This contains all the brew/choco recipes, fonts, and other commands you want to get executed/bootstrapped when you run `dotfiles bootstrap` or backed up in `dotfiles backup`
+7. `bootstrap/` folder is important.
+This contains all the brew/choco recipes, fonts, and other commands you want to get executed when you run `dotfiles sync` or backed up in `dotfiles backup`
    - fonts go in ➡ ./bootstrap/fonts
    - homebrew recipes go in ➡ ./bootstrap/mac/brewfile
    - choco installs go in ➡ ./bootstrap/windows/package.config
   - custom commands/plugins go in ➡ ./bootstrap/customs.sh
+  - sync-specific extras may be placed in ➡ ./bootstrap/extras-sync.sh (optional)
    > [!TIP]
   > Currently no method of matching brew recipes with choco installs.
-Next time you're installing a package just copy both, paste in bootstrap, then run dotfiles bootstrap. 👍🏽
+Next time you're installing a package just copy both, paste in `bootstrap/`, then run `dotfiles sync`. 👍🏽

 # 🙋🏽‍♂️ FAQ
 - **How do I update dotfiles-manager submodule?**